Readify/madskillz/README.md

 - I leave my clients with a clear sense of why they have invested in Readify.
 - I proactively call out opportunities for Readify with my clients.
 - I am mentoring another developer, deliberately helping them to round out their skill set.
-- I am collaborating with another Senior Consultant so we can learn from each other's experiences.
+- I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
 - I am known as someone who looks for opportunities to invest into the Readify teams in my state.

 ## Lead Consultant